 Mark Lewis-focus puller on Arthur Baden’s new film The Walls Are Closing In-he also moonlights as a photographer of racy pictures on the West End.
-He is smitten with 21 year old Helen Stephens (Anna Massey) and they are carrying on a very civil and sweet courtship.
+He is smitten with 21-year-old Helen Stephens (Anna Massey) and they are carrying on a very civil and sweet courtship.
 Almost child-like which is probably what kept Helen safe from Mark’s darker side.

-Voyeurism and psycho-sexual compulsion drive this very startling horror/suspense film starring Karl Böhm, as Mark Lewis who works as a camera-man at a British film studio.
+Voyeurism and psycho-sexual compulsion drive this very startling horror/suspense film starring Karl Böhm, as Mark Lewis who works as a cameraman at a British film studio.
 His fetish is to kill women with his camera tripod while filming their death.
 It’s not hard to envision that the tripod is a surrogate for his phallus, and the act of stabbing them with it is his act of penetration.
-A mirror is fixed to the tripod so that the women can see the expression of their own faces right before death, to witness their own fear.
+A mirror is fixed to the tripod so that the women can see the expression on their own faces right before death, to witness their own fear.

-Unfortunately in the way Psycho with its subversive themes propelled Hitchcock’s status to auteur, the controversial Peeping Tom ended Michael Powell’s career with all the reviled reviews.
+Unfortunately in the way, Psycho with its subversive themes propelled Hitchcock’s status to auteur, the controversial Peeping Tom ended Michael Powell’s career with all the reviled reviews.

 Nothing, nothing nothing… has left me with such a feeling of nausea and depression as I got this week while sitting through a new British film called Peeping Tom… Mr Michael Powell (Who once made such outstanding films as Black Narcissus and A Matter of Life and Death) produced and directed Peeping Tom and I think he ought to be ashamed of himself.
 The acting is good.
 The photography is fine.
 But what is the result?
 Sadism, sex and the exploitation of human degradation- Daily Express

-Mark has had a very traumatic upbringing by his father who used his own son in experiments of the effects of fear and self loathing.
+Mark has had a very traumatic upbringing by his father who used his own son in experiments of the effects of fear and self-loathing.
 Well, they produced a son who is a sexual sadist who makes his female victims watch their own deaths-specifically the expression of terror on their faces right before death.
-Co-stars Moira Shearer, Anna Massey and Brenda Bruce as Dora.
+Co-stars Moira Shearer, Anna Massey, and Brenda Bruce as Dora.
 Absolutely chilling for 1960.
 Bohm’s Mark Lewis almost elicits sympathy due to his childhood psycho-trauma.
 Much like Anthony Perkins’ Norman Bates and his fateful childhood.

-Anna Massey plays Helen Stephens, Maxine Audley is Helen’s mother Mrs Stephens who while blind senses that there is something off about Mark, Moira Shearer is Vivian, Nigel Davenport is Sergeant Miller.
+Anna Massey plays Helen Stephens, Maxine Audley is Helen’s mother Mrs Stephens who while blind senses that there is something off about Mark, Moira Shearer is Vivian, and Nigel Davenport is Sergeant Miller.